nick88msn/swift-ui-notes/notes.md

 protocol ViewModifier{
     typealias Content //the type of the View passed to body(content:) func body(content: Content) -> some View {
-        return some View // that almost certainly contains the View content }
+        //return some View that almost certainly contains the View content }
 }
 ```